 Image Credit: Patrick Fore

-SEO can be stressful for musicians, but it doesn’t have to be.
-Try using some of these tips to bump up your SEO presence and get noticed as a band or solo artist online.
+SEO for musicians can be stressful, but it doesn’t have to be.
+Try using some of these tips to bump up your search presence and get noticed online.

 Check out the competition